-The forested area of Wind Cave National Park includes scattered groves of ponderosa pine trees with a few hardwoods and one large forested area occupying the western and northwestern sections of the park.
-Small mammals like the red squirrel, porcupine, and chipmunk are often seen in these areas along with larger mammals like the mule deer and the elk.
+Wind Cave National Park is a mosaic of forested area and prairie.
+Small mammals like the red squirrel, porcupine, and chipmunk are often seen in forested areas, along with larger mammals like the mule deer and the elk.

 Other characteristics that distinguish mule deer are the large size of their ears (for which they were named), their overall shape and large size, the form of the antlers and the tail.
 The mule deer carries its thin, black-tipped tail drooped, unlike the uplifted, bushy white tail of its cousin.